Family calls for answers at protest for man who died after arrest by Winnipeg police | CBC News

 Sean Thompson, 30, found in medical distress after reports of attempted break-in, police watchdog says

-"I just want to know what happened," said Erica Thompson, who confirmed it was her 30-year-old brother Sean who died on June 26.
+"I just want to know what happened," said his sister, Erica Thompson.
 "My brother was a good guy."

-About 80 people joined her and other family members at the protest to demand information about Sean's death.
-Indigenous members of the community sang outside the building on Smith Street, repeating calls for body cameras on Winnipeg officers.
+About 80 people joined her and other family members at the protest.
+Indigenous members of the community sang outside the building on Smith Street, repeating calls for body cameras to be worn by Winnipeg officers.

 Very few details have been released publicly about the death.

 Police were called to a home on Alfred Avenue at about 2:30 a.m.
-June 26 after reports of a break-in.
+CT on June 26 after reports of a break-in.

-They arrived and a man took off.
-He was found on Burrows Avenue a short time later and appeared to be in medical distress, according to a release by the Independent Investigation Unit.
+They arrived and a man — now known to have been 30-year-old Sean Thompson — fled the area.
+He was found nearby on Burrows Avenue a short time later and appeared to be in medical distress, according to a release by the Independent Investigation Unit (IIU).

-The police watchdog said emergency crews arrived on Burrows and rushed the man to St. Boniface Hospital, where he was pronounced dead.
+The police watchdog said emergency crews arrived and rushed him to St. Boniface Hospital, where he was pronounced dead.
+The IIU did not release his name.
+He was identified to the media on Friday by his sister Erica.

+She said the family wasn't notified until 30 hours after he died.

-The IIU, which investigates all incidents involving police where people are injured or killed, has taken over the case.
-It has enlisted a civilian monitor through the Manitoba Police Commission to help review the case because it involves a fatality.
+The IIU, which investigates all incidents involving police when people are injured or killed, has taken over the case.
+It has enlisted a civilian monitor through the Manitoba Police Commission for help because it involves a fatality.

 'Kind-hearted kid'